MrKarfen/Different-Things/README.md

 * New variants of some standard weapons have been added (all new variants have unique models): PKT, PKT-MK2, Vulkan-MK2, Storm-MK2, Rapier-MK2, American Hornet.
 * The Bumblebee and Omega grenade launchers have been improved.
 * The Cruiser vehicle has been added to the sale.
-* The icons of the cabins and cargoes of the Van and Lorry cars now correspond to their models from the Community Remaster.
-* Fixed the position of weapons at the barricades.
 ### Changes made by the option "More phrases during the fight"
 * Added new phrases to the main character during the battle.
 ### Changes made by the option "Alternative painting of the Bulldog vehicle"